dsarrut/gate-exercices/ex6.md

 To start, we first study some radionuclides.
 Create from scratch a simple simulation that allow you to get the energy spectrum of the e- emitted by a source of Yttrium-90 in a vacuum.
 Energy spectrum may be recorded with a  ```EnergySpectrumActor``` or a ```PhaseSpaceActor```.
 Plot the energy spectrum.

-In GATE, source of a radionuclide is defined with some macro like:
+In GATE, a source of a radionuclide is defined with some macro like:

 ```
     /gate/source/addSource Yttrium